-The modern gay rights movement began 40 years ago this weekend during the Stonewall Riots in New York City.
+The modern gay rights movement began 40 years ago June 28 during the Stonewall Riots in New York City.
 While much of the controversy surrounding gay rights today has centered on same-sex marriage, a battle is brewing over another family issue: Is it bad for children to be raised by gay or lesbian parents.
 Explore the modern gay rights movement »

 It damages the children, says Dale O'Leary, author of "One Man, One Woman: A Catholics Guide to Defending Marriage."
 She says that all children have a natural desire for a parent of each gender.

 But children of same-sex couples are forced to repress that desire because their parents won't accept it, she says.
 Their parents won't acknowledge their children's needs because they don't want to admit that they have caused their children to suffer.